WillemToorenburgh/owi-ansible-test/README.md

 ---

-Roles from Galaxy are installed in `galaxy/roles`.
+Roles and collections from Galaxy are installed in `galaxy/roles` and `galaxy/collections` respectively.
 Install requirements using `ansible-galaxy install -r requirements.yml`

+Things used from Galaxy:

+* Role - `geerlingguy.docker`: The excellent Jeff Geerlings is an Ansible community hero, and I trust his efforts.
+No need to reinvent this particular wheel.
+* Collection - `prometheus.prometheus` (specifically for the `node_exporter` role): This repeatedly came up while I was researching Prometheus and Ansible.
+As it's blessed by both the Ansible and Prometheus communities, I decided to trust it.
+I'm unfamiliar with Prometheus, and writing this installation manually would likely cause a significant delay.

 ---